This post may contain affiliate links. Please read our privacy policy for additional information.

 - Skill Level: This recipe is easy to make, just toss everything into your slow cooker and let it go!

-- Variations: Even though this recipe specifies a bacon, potato, cheese and onion filling, there’s nothing keeping you from changing it up!
-You could add different types of meat, such as sliced kielbasa, braised beef or lamb, along with cabbage or sauerkraut; go for a more Greek flavor by using spinach and feta; or even make a dessert pierogi casserole by filling it with cherries or strawberries!
-Play around and make something that works best for you!
+- Variations: This simple recipe is easy to modify for your family’s personal preferences.
+You could add different types of meat, such as sliced kielbasa or cooked ham.
+You could try adding some cabbage or sauerkraut, or even go for a more Greek flavor by using spinach and feta.
+Play around and make something that works best for you.

 What You’ll Need for Ingredients

-Cheddar Cheese: Reach for an aged/sharp cheddar for this recipe, as the tanginess will help cut through the rich flavors of the other ingredients!
+Cheddar Cheese: Reach for an aged or sharp cheddar for this recipe, as the tanginess will help cut through the rich flavors of the other ingredients.
+You could also try a smoked variety or one with hot peppers or herbs mixed in.

 Potatoes: Reach for your everyday baking potatoes for this recipe!
-The best options are low moisture, starchy varieties like Russets (also called Idaho potatoes) or if you’re in the UK, King Edward or Maris Piper potatoes.
+The best options are low moisture, starchy varieties like Russets (also called Idaho potatoes.
 Thin-skinned, waxier potatoes don’t do as good a job as absorbing fat and butter.

 How To Make Crockpot Lazy Pierogi Casserole